Frequently Asked Questions

 Will the students receive training?

-Yes, there will be a weeklong MANDATORY paid training session for the students to learn employability and soft skills, that will include lessons on Attendance/Punctuality, Financial Literacy, Teamwork and Conflict Resolution.
-Training will be hosted by local business leaders.
+Yes, there will be a mandatory 3-day paid training session for students to learn employability acumen and soft skills, including lessons on attendance/punctuality, financial literacy, teamwork, conflict resolution, etc. Training will be conducted by local business/education leaders May 29 – 31, 2024.

 Print FAQs here.